sisoje/mv/README.md

     }
 }
 ```
 See, there is just an Int with a protocol expension, a body, a simple function!
 If you look closely the body **IS** the business logic.
-You can not decouple it from the SwiftUI View because it makes no sense.
+You can not decouple business logic from this SwiftUI View because it makes no sense.

 ### But decoupling is good, right?

 Decoupling can be good if done right and for the right reason.
-We dont doo decoupling for fun or to make code nice.
+We dont do decoupling decoupling for fun or to make code nice.
 We do it for code reuse and for testing in isolation.

 ### Stop abusing ObservableObject